 4. Since your inventory will most likely be shipped to a nearby warehouse, you’ll get faster processing times, and your inventory could go live much quicker.
 The faster your inventory is processed, the faster it can be sold.

-1. The cost of 30 to 40 cents per item could add up quickly and eat into your profit margins.
-If you have a shipment of 100 items, that could cost you $30 in Inventory Placement fees alone.
+1. The cost of 30 to 40 cents per standard sized item could add up quickly and eat into your profit margins.
+If you have a shipment of 100 items, that could cost you $30-$40 in Inventory Placement fees alone.
+If you’re shipping in oversized items or items over 2 pounds, then the fees could be even higher.

 2. Inventory placement doesn’t promise that all items in a shipment will go to the same warehouse, it only promises that multiples of the same item (MSKU) will not be split into multiple warehouses.
 So, you still may have to send items to three different FBA warehouses.

 3. Here is a little known secret: Amazon ships your inventory to different warehouses without you even knowing it.
 You might have shipped your inventory to Tennessee, but after it’s processed, it could easily be removed and sent to Florida.
 While Amazon is shipping your item to Florida it’s usually considered “inactive” and cannot be sold.
 Now, there are rare times when Amazon will still try to still sell your item as “backordered” to their customer during its transit time, but this is not very common.
 Basically, I believe that Amazon takes the money it makes from the Inventory Placement Fees and uses that money to reallocate your inventory across the country.

 Most Amazon FBA sellers don’t like shipping their inventory to so many warehouses, but it’s up to you to decide whether it’s worth it to pay the Inventory Placement Fees or not.
 I, personally do not.
 The fact that Amazon will temporarily deactivate some of my inventory while it moves those items across the country is a deal breaker for me.